-TMEP consultants can help manufacturers find new sources of supplies, which is not easy for many resource-challenged manufacturers that are occupied with their own operation and deal in relatively narrow networks associated with their specialties.
-Our staff reach out to their expansive networks of manufacturers - locally and nationally, state and regional economic development organizations, and trade groups to raise the manufacturer's visibility.
+TMEP has experts who can help manufacturers find new sources of supplies, which is not easy for many resource-challenged manufacturers that are occupied with their own operation and deal in relatively narrow networks associated with their specialties.
+TMEP staff reach out to their expansive networks of manufacturers - locally and nationally, state and regional economic development organizations, and trade groups to raise the manufacturer's visibility.